 In the late 19th century the respected English jurist Sir James Fitzjames Stephen, who was a strong believer in English law, saw the need for the law to be expressed simply and clearly in a written code so that people could know what the law said and understand it.
 Stephen prepared a Criminal Code that became known as the “Stephen Code” that attempted to define crimes under Common Law in easily understood language and to attach fixed maximum punishments to the various crimes.
 The Stephen Code was revised by a commission in England in 1879.
 The Code dropped the crime of Blasphemy but retained the crime of Blasphemous Libel with safeguards to restrict and prevent the misuse of the law.

 Despite attempts, the Stephen Code was never enacted in England, but variations of the Stephen Code that included the crime of Blasphemous Libel were enacted in a number of British Empire countries in the late 19th Century including Canada, New Zealand, and several Australian colonies.
 Canada passed a Criminal Code Act in 1892 and New Zealand in 1893.
 The New Zealand Criminal Code Act 1893 was subsequently replaced by the Crimes Act 1908 and that Act by the Crimes Act 1961.
 The New Zealand crime of Blasphemous Libel has remained essentially unchanged, apart from some modernisation of the wording, since the Criminal Code Act of 1893.
-The section on Blasphemous Libel became section 150 of the Crimes Act 1908 and is now section 123 of the Crimes Act 1961.
+Section 133 on Blasphemous Libel in the Criminal Code Act 1893 became section 150 of the Crimes Act 1908 and is now section 123 of the Crimes Act 1961.

 In New Zealand, section 9 of The Crimes Act 1961 restricted offences to New Zealand Acts and abolished the common law charges when it stated that: